Fantastic Beasts Trailer Confirms Popular Harry Potter Theory

 There’s also apparently a lot we still don’t know about how Nagini’s magical abilities work.
 “She has powers that are yet to be explored,” Kim said.
 “I can’t confirm she has powers like wizards have.
 And she doesn’t have a wand.”

-Watch the new Fantastic Beasts 2 trailer below.
+Watch the new Fantastic Beasts 2 trailer above.